danb-cws/giphyvision/README.md

 * logic for welcome view? cookie etc
 * ~~response processing logic~~
 * ~~giphy api request and POC display of gif~~
-* randomize returned gif
-* sizing of canvas - to reduce data transfers to to high rez cameras
-* about screen
+* about screen, options
 * refinements
 * more refinements...

 KNOWN BUGS
-* Firefox dosn't seem to want to play animated gifs after the first one, subsequent gifs only show first frame. (no idea... "won't fix")
+* Firefox dosn't seem to want to play animated gifs after the first one returned, subsequent gifs only show first frame.
+(Common bug... "won't fix")